 If it is too hot, here are some ways you can prevent your pup’s paws from getting burned:

-Some people mention that you can also use a balm, such as Musher’s Secret to protect your dog’s paws.
-However, balms wear out, they may come off in water, and are not necessarily made of withstand over 100 degree temperatures, or to protect your dog’s paws from them.
+Some people mention that you can also use a balm, such as Honey Guard, to protect your dog’s paws.
+However, balms wear out, may come off in water, and are not necessarily made to withstand over 100-degree temperatures or to protect your dog’s paws.
 I don’t recommend this as a “for sure” method of protecting your dog’s paws.

 Bottom line: If the pavement is so hot you wouldn’t want to walk barefoot on it, your dog doesn’t want to, either!